gonferreyra/MERN-ecommerce/README.md

 username: admin@admin.com
 password: 123456

 To access as a user, just register with email and password.
-You can also use login with your google acount.
+You can also login with your google acount.